 The following example enables base table row storage of XML documents for the XML column DESCRIPTION of the PRODUCT table in the SAMPLE database.
 This example sets the maximum inline length of XML documents to be stored in the base table row to 32000 bytes, which leaves room for the additional space required by overhead.
+Using the value 32000 bytes assumes the table space page size is 32 KB.
 After the XML column has been altered, an UPDATE statement moves the XML documents into the base table row.